 All students will be assigned a UNE MSNA Faculty Advisor at the start of the Program.
 A student receiving a grade less than 80% on an examination is encouraged to meet with his/her advisor.
 Advisor meetings are encouraged to determine if there are any concurrent issues with the student or with course work, with the end goal of promoting successful advancement through the program.
 It is the student's responsibility to schedule the meeting with their advisor.
-Students are encouraged to continue to contact their academic advisors during the clinical phase when they score below an 80% on an exam.
-UNE students will continue with their present academic advisors.
+Students are encouraged to continue to contact their academic advisors during the clinical phase when they score below an 80% on an exam or are having issues in clinical or personal issues.